Privacy Policy

 7. Sharing your personal data

 Pursuant to our contractual, statutory and regulatory obligations we may share your personal data with various organisations/companies, such as debt collection agencies, credit reference agencies, fraud detection/prevention agencies, our legal advisors, credit reference or other agencies as required, in order to facilitate the restructuring or management of your loans by The Company.
-In addition, public authorities (e.g. the tax authorities) or other supervisory or regulatory authorities (e.g. The Unit for Combating Money Laundering (MOKAS) or the Central Bank of Cyprus) may become recipients of your personal data as required under applicable law.
+In addition, public authorities (e.g. the tax authorities) or other supervisory or regulatory and / or law enforcement authorities (e.g. The Unit for Combating Money Laundering (MOKAS), the Police, or the Central Bank of Cyprus) may become recipients of your personal data as required under applicable law.

-There may be instances where we may need to allow access to or disclosure of your data to our service providers, such as our legal advisors, property valuers, IT consultants, etc..
+There may be instances where we may need to allow access to or disclosure of your data to our service providers, such as our legal advisors, property valuers, bailiffs, licensed private investigators, IT consultants, etc..

 At The Company we take all reasonable and necessary steps (either by a direct agreement in accordance with GDPR Art.
 28 or by other legally binding arrangements) to ensure that our service providers (data processors) that process personal data on behalf of The Company comply with Data Protection Law and our instructions regarding the processing of your personal data.